Car Speakers

 Coaxial Speakers

 We will begin with the less complex of the two.
-Don’t worry, as we proceed you will get to understand why coaxial speakers are less complex amongst the two.
+Don’t worry; as we proceed, you will get to understand why coaxial speakers are less complex than the two.

 The coaxial and component speakers have the same type of drivers, but in the case of the coaxial speakers, the drivers are all combined in order to help users save money.
 Convenient right?
 Well, do not conclude just yet.

-Coaxial speakers mostly have a woofer and tweeter in one unit, the tweeter and woofer are mounted at the top.
-However, there is also the availability of three-way coaxial speakers that have a tweeter, woofer, and mid-range.
+Coaxial speakers mostly have a woofer and tweeter in one unit; the tweeter and woofer are mounted at the top.
+However, three-way coaxial speakers with a tweeter, woofer, and mid-range are also available.

 Component Speakers

 Component speakers are built specifically with the aim of pleasing audiophiles.
-What I mean by that is that component speakers deliver the best sound performance as opposed to coaxial speakers.
+What I mean by that is that component speakers deliver the best sound performance instead of coaxial speakers.

-Unlike the coaxial speakers, the tweeters, mid-bass drivers, woofers, and crossovers are all separate units.
+Unlike the coaxial speakers, tweeters, mid-bass drivers, woofers, and crossovers are all separate units.

 The crossover in the component speakers helps to balance the sound from the tweeter (handles high frequency) and mid-bass drivers (handles bass) and formulate ear-appealing surround sound performance.

-Although the fact that you have to install each part of a component speaker set separately makes it tedious it does not take away the fact that it saves the component speaker from stress.
-The separation of these units ensures longevity and everyone wants that.
+Although the fact that you have to install each part of a component speaker set separately makes it tedious, it does not remove the fact that it saves the component speaker from stress.
+The separation of these units ensures longevity, and everyone wants that.

-We have established the fact that component speakers are separate in order to ensure proper sound performance, in this section we look at each part individually.
+We have established that component speakers are separate to ensure proper sound performance; in this section, we look at each part individually.

 Tweeters